ykai16/academic-kickstart/content/home/tags.md

 # Tag Cloud widget.
 widget = "tag_cloud"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = activate  # Activate this widget? true/false weight = 80  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 55  # Order that this section will appear.

-title = "Popular Topics"
+title = "All at a glance"
 subtitle = ""

 [content]